 - Medication: These may include anti-androgens like medroxyprogesterone and selective serotonin reuptake inhibitors, including fluoxetine.
 Although doctors can prescribe these drugs to reduce sexual desires, the Food and Drug Administration (FDA) has not approved a drug to treat this condition.

-The support of friends and family is essential to get rid of compulsive behavior.
+The support of friends and family members is essential to get rid of sexually compulsive behavior.
 Compulsive behavior can be difficult for people to understand, especially if it has already disrupted relationships.
 However, having a strong support network can help reduce unnecessary sexual desires.

 People with compulsive sexual behavior continue to experience sexual thoughts that affect their relationships, work or school, and daily life.
 This can lead to severe anxiety as well as various other complications like bipolar depression as well.